 Mammals are also present around Sax Zim with good chances for North American Porcupine, American Marten as well as outside chances of Fisher, Wolf and Bobcat.

 After breakfast we will check-out of our hotel and spend the morning targeting any species that we are still missing before making our way along the north shore of Lake Superior until we reach the small town of Grand Marais and our base for the next 7 nights.
 If we arrive in good time, we will have a look around the harbour for any seaduck which sometimes holds rarer species such as Bufflehead or Harlequin Duck.
-The afternoon will be spent slowly driving the minor roads around the Gunflint Trail for our first chance of Lynx!
+The afternoon will be spent slowly driving the Gunflint Trail for our first chance of Lynx!
 Overnight Grand Marais

 DAYS 4 – 9